Opioid trial in Charleston hopes to turn the tide of the epidemic

 Right now we’re about three weeks into the case, and Fitzsimmons expects another 6 for the trial before the judge rules, then the appeal process will begin.
 If Fitzsimmons and the other attorneys win this case, they tell us the money would go towards treatment and research for opiod addiction.

-Stay with 7NEWS and WTRF-DOT-COM for updates on this case as it moves forward, and many of other similar cases in both the tri-state area, and across the country.
+Stay with 7NEWS and WTRF.com for updates on this case as it moves forward, and many of other similar cases in both the tri-state area, and across the country.